From the Tax Justice Research Bulletin 1(6).

 How so?
 The abridged Table 1 gives a sense of it (scroll down or click for larger version).
 The differences around the world in accounting treatment for tax purposes are manifold and fundamental.
 The opportunities are legion for multinationals to exploit differences in national treatment, in order to achieve preferred global tax outcomes.

 Now since “no jurisdiction which we can identify relies upon unadjusted traditional accounting profit as a basis for the taxation of corporate income”, and reliance on International Financial Reporting Standards would exacerbate not ameliorate the problem, the authors argue that “tax-specific measures of income and expenses for taxation purposes need to be defined” – not least, for any proposal for a full shift towards unitary taxation of MNEs.
+Whether this is carried out by an accountancy firm like Faris CPA for a company or by an in house team, having this defined clearly will help all involved.
 Their specific suggestion is this:

 “[W]e think it possible that a taxation base for unitary taxation that is broadly, but not precisely, equivalent to the accounting concept of EBITDA (Earnings Before Interest, Taxation, Depreciation and Amortisation) could be developed.
 This resulting tax base before offset of locally-determined allowances could then be apportioned in accordance with a formula that is likely to exclude assets, because relief for expenditure on capital will be given locally and capital costs do not therefore need to be considered for formula purposes.”